Microsoft 365 Business Basic 2026 UK Price (July £/user)

 - Compliance-heavy roles (legal, finance, regulated functions): E5 for advanced compliance and eDiscovery

-Our recommendation is a phased approach:
+Our recommendation is a phased Microsoft Copilot deployment:

 - Run a full licence audit (or ask your IT provider to run one)